 VirTra gives instructors and officers alike a flexible way to train for de-escalation in virtual reality.
 They are able to hone communication skills.
 Would you like to schedule some time with a representative for more information?
 Contact a product specialist to learn more.

 VirTra’s use-of-force simulators have a vast number of scenarios covering everything from de-escalation to active threats.
 The scope broadens even more when the number of branching options is considered, allowing multiple ways to reach a resolution.
-With an average of 85 branching options per scenario, no single event is guaranteed to go a certain way, just like in the field, where dealing with unpredictability is part of the job.
+With an average of 85 branching options per scenario, no single event is guaranteed to go a certain way – just like in the field, where unpredictability is part of the job.

 Instructors can drive a scenario in any direction based on the student’s interaction with the on-screen character.
-Our branching features allow for instructors to manipulate the evolution to achieve any manner of training objective based upon policy, best practices or hot topic training materials like de-escalation, EDP and threat recognition.
-Trainers can reward good behavior by having a seemingly aggressive character simply become compliant because proper techniques were used by the trainee.
-On the other hand, students who are not performing well can be encouraged to step up their game and take control of a situation if a trainer sees that he/she is losing control of the situation.
+VirTra’s branching features allow for instructors to manipulate the evolution to achieve any manner of training objective.
+The objective could be based upon policy, best practices, or vital training like de-escalation.
+Trainers can reward good behavior by having an aggressive character become compliant because proper de-escalation techniques were used.
+On the other hand, students who are not performing well can be encouraged to step up their game.

-As VirTra aims to create a realistic, immersive experience during training, the content must not be brushed over.
-Screens and hardware may be impressive, but what the trainee gets out of the experience could save his or her life, as well as the lives of community members.
+As VirTra aims to create a realistic experience during training, the content must not be brushed over.
+Screens and hardware may be impressive, but what the trainee gets out of the experience could save lives.

 For more information about VirTra’s intense and effective simulator training options, contact a product specialist.

 As new situations arise in society and crime evolves, law enforcement officers need the most powerful, immersive, skill-transferring training possible.
 To prepare officers for the field, VirTra created simulators that allow them to practice and improve skills ranging from de-escalation to judgmental use of force.